 CException

-Instead of using JAVA-like many exception types, we decided to take a different approach.
+Instead of using Java-like many exception types, we decided to take a different approach.
 We use a class CException, which is based on the class java.lang.Exception.
 To differ between different exception types we use a code and an optional text.

 Constructors